isc-projects/kea/doc/sphinx/arm/classify.rst

 description of the logging facility.

-To enable the debug statements in the classification system, the severity must be set to "DEBUG" and the debug level to at least 55.
+To enable the debug statements in the classification system, the severity must be set to ``DEBUG`` and the debug level to at least 55.
 The specific loggers are ``kea-dhcp4.eval`` and ``kea-dhcp6.eval``.

 To understand the logging statements, it is essential to understand a bit